SkyKuker/---/FAQs.md

 My Project is a **FORK** (only subtitle) from your project, not its full copy (I clearly said that in first subtitles and in the head of the file); <br>
 & actually, I want to help you, but I see that it's of no use. <br>
 But: <br>
-What do you do through your videos leads to discord (not [Discord App](https://discord.gg)) (like [here](https://www.youtube.com/watch?v=pXb8yNrDQDY&lc=UgjvyN6xzgZPHHgCoAEC)) and infringes copyright (this time not mine & not yours, but authors' of videos); <br>
+What do you do through your videos leads to discord (not [Discord App](https://discord.gg)) (like [here](https://www.youtube.com/watch?v=pXb8yNrDQDY&lc=UgjvyN6xzgZPHHgCoAEC)) and infringes copyright (this time not mine & yours, but authors' of videos); <br>
-You tear out of context some video pieces (also bit carelessly) and assign words to them, so many users don't understand, where did you hear that; <br>
+You tear out of context some video pieces (also a bit carelessly) and assign words to them, so many users don't understand, where did you hear that; <br>
 If you're going to call me to the court - obey local laws.
 But pls note that **I** can drag you to courts too for harassing me.

 Since I've noticed it's of no use, I'll help *myself.*